osrf/gazebo_tutorials/collide_bitmask/tutorial.md

 ### Default value

 Each geometry has a default value of 0x01 for its collide bitmask.
-Many people use the ground_plane model provided by Gazebo.
-This model has a bitmask of 0xffff.
+Many people use the ground_plane model provided by Gazebo, so this model has a bitmask of 0xffff.
+This value makes it possible for most objects to collide with the ground plane.
+You may use the upper 16-bits for objects that you do not want to collide with the ground plane.